Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 - **Example**: A healthcare AI agent analyzing medical images can use cloud GPUs to process scans quickly.

 ### 6. Observability for Monitoring AI Agents
-Agentic AI systems are complex, and observability ensures they’re working correctly:
+Agentic AI systems are complex, and observability ensures they're working correctly:
-- **Logs**: Track what an AI agent does (e.g., “processed user query” or “failed to connect to database”).
+- **Logs**: Track what an AI agent does (e.g., "processed user query" or "failed to connect to database").
 - **Metrics**: Measure performance, like response time or error rates.
 - **Traces**: Follow a request through multiple agents to find issues (e.g., why a chatbot gave a wrong answer).
-- **Example**: If an AI agent booking flights starts failing, observability tools can pinpoint whether the issue is in the agent’s logic or an external API.
+- **Example**: If an AI agent booking flights starts failing, observability tools can pinpoint whether the issue is in the agent's logic or an external API.

 ### 7. DevOps for Collaboration
 Building agentic AI requires teamwork between AI researchers, developers, and operations teams.
 DevOps practices, supported by cloud-native tools, foster collaboration:
 - **Automation**: Automates testing, deployment, and monitoring, freeing teams to focus on innovation.
 - **Shared Goals**: Aligns teams on building reliable, scalable AI agents.
-- **Example**: A DevOps team might automate the deployment of an AI agent for supply chain optimization, ensuring it’s tested and monitored in production.
+- **Example**: A DevOps team might automate the deployment of an AI agent for supply chain optimization, ensuring it's tested and monitored in production.

 ### Benefits of Cloud Native for Agentic AI
 - **Scalability**: Handle thousands of AI agents or users simultaneously.